February 1, 2021

 You do not need to file 1099s for business use of home.
 This is a business accountable plan item that is reimbursed through your business and distributions to you.

 It would depend on how the payments were made and to what type of organization.
 In general, it is not for services rendered, so it would not apply.
-There may be times where you engage with someone to manage all things related to your advertising and pay them a fee.
-If this is the case, you would need to give them 1099.
+There may be times when you engage with someone to manage all things related to your advertising and pay them a fee.
+If this is the case, you would need to give them a 1099.
 But generally, this is a product you are purchasing so it is not required.

 - Do we need to issue 1099 to vendors we paid through PayPal?

 PayPal is a special exception.
 PayPal has special requirements from the IRS that they must report transactions, so there is no 1099 requirement for payments made this way.
 However, other cash transaction applications (CashApp, Venmo, FaceBook Money, Bitcoin) do not have this requirement and you are still required to file 1099s if you paid for service of over $600 in a calendar year.